Modernizing Clinical Trial Conduct

 Rationale

-*Modern solutions or methodologies, for the purposes of this initiative, refers to employing technology solutions or services that enable additional patient-centric options alongside on-site trial operations, where appropriate.
+*Decentralized methods, for the purposes of this initiative, refer to technology solutions or services that enable additional patient-centric options alongside on-site trial operations, where appropriate.

 Benefits